thorio/gravel/README.md

 ![usage example](./images/frontend.png)

-Gravel is a no-nonsense application launcher built for speed and efficiency.
+gravel is a no-nonsense application launcher built for speed and efficiency.
 It supports fuzzy searching without any other heuristics, ensuring consistent performance and reliable, repeatable results.
 Sensible defaults coupled with a powerful configuration system allow you to get started quickly or spend some time dialing in your experience.